-Health and Wellness
+Wellness

-Soka University is committed to developing well-rounded students, and offers Health and Wellness to develop the body in addition to the mind and spirit.
-The emphasis of the class is to help students develop the knowledge and specific skill sets to aid in developing a life committed to maintaining their health and fitness, and to develop an enjoyment of physical activity.
+Soka University is committed to developing well-rounded students, and hence offers a selection of courses designed to develop the body in addition to the mind and spirit.

+The emphasis of all Wellness classes is to help students develop the knowledge and specific skill sets to aid in developing a life committed to maintaining their health and fitness, and to develop an enjoyment of physical activity.